 NewsPolitics Fake Trump book titles on NYC subway give straphangers a laugh Fake Trump book titles get NYC subway riders laughing New York City subway riders got a chuckle out of fake book titles related to President-elect Donald Trump in a YouTube video by the "Running Late Show."
 (Credit: RunningLateShow via YouTube) (Credit: RunningLateShow via YouTube) By Lauren Cook firstname.lastname@example.org Updated January 12, 2017 6:34 PM Print Share fbShare Tweet Email It takes a lot to impress a New Yorker, especially one sitting on the subway, but a recent stunt had straphangers chuckling in their seats.
 The creators behind the YouTube channel “Running Late Show” took to New York City’s subways for a new edition of its viral “Fake Books on Subway” series – and this time it got political.
 Warning: Some of the book titles in this video contain profanity.
 Armed with fake book titles such as “Prejudice & Prejudice” by Mike Pence and “Fantastic Nukes & Where to Drop Them” by Newt Gingrich, the show’s host, Scott Rogowsky, manages to get notoriously cranky New Yorkers to smile -- if not break out their phones for a quick (not so stealthy) photo.
 This is the third installment of the channel’s fake book titles series, but this appears to be a bit more personal.
 “Because, President Trump?
 For real?” says part of the video’s description.
 Additionally, all ad revenue from the video -- which has 139,783 views and climbing – will be donated to the American Civil Liberties Union and Planned Parenthood, per the creators.
-By Lauren Cook email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Lauren Cook email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.